-It is required that you follow all steps in Enable Multifactor Authentication before proceeding.
+For LastPass users, it is required that you follow all steps in Enable Multifactor Authentication (Users) before proceeding.

 Please note that if you have more than 1 Multifactor Authentication option enabled for your account, you must select your desired default authentication option from the drop-down menu at the bottom of your Multifactor Options window in order to be prompted to authenticate with your preferred option when logging in to LastPass.

 - Safari, Opera, and Chrome can be supported by installing an additional Binary Component using the LastPass Universal Installer at https://lastpass.com/installer